Sweden have been dealt a blow in their question for Olympic gold after Fridolina Rolfö was ruled out with a fractured metatarsal.

 With each of the last four teams left in the women’s football tournament at Rio 2016 guaranteed two more matches, Sweden will have two play their semi-final as well as medal match without Fridolina Rolfö.

-The Linköpings' striker was withdrawn just 18 minutes into Sweden’s quarter final match against the USA and will not feature for her country again this Olympics after it was confirmed she’s fractured a metatarsal in her left foot.
+The Linköpings' striker was withdrawn just 18 minutes into Sweden’s quarter final match against the USA and will not feature for her country again this Olympics after it was confirmed she’s fractured a metatarsal in her right foot.

 Sweden team doctor Mats Börjesson has suggested the injury will take around six weeks to heal which would see the striker miss five league games but be back in time for Linköpings away tie to KIF Örebro in early November.